 Virtual Course Offering (VCO) could be all virtual or blended learning course where students receive academic instruction online through a computer over the internet in addition to traditional academic instruction.

 GRADES K-8

-Music (KG)Course No/MI ID: 55130VCO: Face to Face/Blended/Virtual CourseGRADES: (K)CREDIT TYPE: FineandPerformingArtsCREDIT(S): 0.5Music (Kindergarten) courses provide developmentally appropriate activities to enable students to create and perform music, listen and respond to musical compositions, and incorporate their musical experiences with other activities and subjects.
+Music (KG) Course No/MI ID: 55130

+GRADES: (K) CREDIT TYPE: FineandPerformingArts CREDIT(S): 0.5 musical experiences with other activities and subjects.
 Specific course content conforms to any existing state standards for Kindergarten.